 What Are Whales Doing With Barrick Gold

-Someone with a lot of money to spend has taken a bullish stance on Barrick Gold (NYSE:GOLD).
+Someone with a lot of money to spend has taken a bearish stance on Barrick Gold (NYSE:GOLD).

 And retail traders should know.